About Disability Insurance

 The most common Short-Term Disability claims

-What is the Right Age to Buy Individual Disability Insurance?
+What is the Right Age to Buy Disability Insurance?

-While everyone’s situation is different, there are three (3) things to take into considerations to make the best purchasing decision.
+While everyone’s situation is different, there are three (3) things to take into consideration to make the best purchasing decision.
 It usually comes down to the following three (3) factors:

 “I’m Young and Healthy.
 Why Would I Need Disability Insurance?”

 You can always strive to stay young at heart, but you won’t always be young in years.
 That’s why it’s important to think about disability insurance now.
 Accidents and illness happen regardless of your age.
-Even so, disability insurance is based on your health, age, and medical history.
-While you are at the prime of your life right now, it may be the best time for attaining coverage.
+You should buy disability insurance when you’re first eligible because as you age and as health issues arise, you would be subject to medical underwriting review.

 “What Are the Chances I Have an Accident?”